Te Pāti Māori: 2005 election and first term in Parliament

-2008 election
+Supporting a National-led government: 2008–2017

 In the 2008 general election the Māori Party retained all four of the seats it won in 2005, and won an additional seat, when Rahui Katene won Te Tai Tonga from Labour.
 Two seats were overhang seats.
 The party's share of the party vote rose slightly to 2.39%.
 The Labour Party won the party vote by a large majority in every Māori electorate, meaning that the typical Māori voter had split their vote, voting for a Māori Party candidate with their electorate vote and the Labour Party with their party vote.

 The National Party won the most seats overall and formed a minority government with the support of the Māori Party, ACT New Zealand and United Future.
 Sharples was given the Minister of Māori Affairs portfolio and became an Associate Minister of Corrections and Associate Minister of Education.
 Turia became Minister for the Community and Voluntary Sector, Associate Minister of Health and Associate Minister for Social Development and Employment.
 Hone Harawira was critical of the alliance with the National Party and was suspended from the Māori Party in February 2011.
 He left the party and formed the left-wing Mana Party in April 2011.

-2011 election

-In the 2011 general election the Māori Party was reduced from five seats to three, as the party vote split between it and Harawira's Mana Party.
-The Māori Party won three electorate seats.
-With 1.43% of the party vote, the party was entitled to two seats, resulting in an overhang of one seat.
+Competing against Mana, the Māori Party's strength diminished.
+In the 2011 general election, it won only three electorates (with 1.43% of the party vote, the party was entitled to two seats, resulting in an overhang of one seat).
 The three MPs were Pita Sharples in Tāmaki Makaurau, Tariana Turia in Te Tai Hauāuru and Te Ururoa Flavell in Waiāriki.
 Rahui Katene lost the Te Tai Tonga seat to Labour's Rino Tirikatene, and Hone Harawira won the Te Tai Tokerau seat for the Mana Party.
 The National Party again formed a minority government with the support of the Māori Party, ACT New Zealand and United Future.
-Pita Sharples again became Minister of Māori Affairs, and Sharples and Turia were ministers outside cabinet.
-With the retirement of Pita Sharples in 2014, Te Ururoa Flavell became the male co-leader of the party.
-Tariana Turia also retired in 2014.

-2014 election

-Final results from the 2014 general election gave the Māori Party two seats in Parliament.
-Te Ururoa Flavell won the Waiāriki electorate seat, and the party was entitled to one further list seat (to be occupied by the next person on the party list, Marama Fox) as they received 1.32% of the party vote.
+Sharples and Turia were returned as ministers outside cabinet.
+Ahead of the 2014 general election, Flavell became the male co-leader.
+Neither Sharples nor Turia stood for re-election.
+At the election, Flavell held Waiāriki electorate seat, and the party was entitled to one further list seat as it received 1.32% of the party vote.
+This went to Marama Fox, who became the next female co-leader.